eddyatnyte/psoc5-rte-clock/README.md

 ---

+## Context

+These lab projects were developed as part They form part of the International Master's in Electrical Engineering program.

 ## Educational Context

-This project was developed as part of a Master's-level embedded systems course.
+This lab project was developed as part of the *Embedded Architectures and Applications* course (Prof. Dr. P. Fromm) at Hochschule Darmstadt (h_da), Germany.
 It was designed to demonstrate key concepts such as:

 - The use of an **AUTOSAR RTE-inspired architecture** to structure signal and event communication between software components
 - The design and implementation of a **complex state machine** using hierarchical states for both container and widget logic